dominikjaeckle/lensbrush/README.md

 ```

 Please note that the extent method returns an array which contains three values:
-1. center x-value of the lens
+1.center x-value of the lens
-2. center y-value of the lens
+2.center y-value of the lens
-3. radius
+3.radius

 ```javascript
 brush.extent();